ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/intro.md

 # Takbot Tutorial

-Let's make a bot that plays Tak!
+Let's make an engine that plays Tak!

 The tutorial is organized into bite-sized chapters that build on each other.
-We will start with an implementation of the game and slowly build up.
+We will start by looking at an existing implementation of the game and we will make a small command line interface to get familiar with it.
-We will go from a random bot to a hopefully interesting bot that you can customize and extend as you wish.
-I would view this tutorial as just a jumping-off point to get you started on your bot-making journey.
+Then we build it to a hopefully-interesting bot that you can customize and extend as you wish.
+At the end of this tutorial you should be able to play with your very own bot on [playtak], and you should have the confidence to improve it on your own.

 ## Prerequisites